chourmovs/spotifyd-roon-bridge/README.md

 access to your streamlist at http://debianip:8000

-Add desired stream to the "own webradio" of your streamer
+Add desired stream into the "own webradio" section of your streamer.